 If your provider suspects that you have PVD-related neuropathy, they use electromyography (EMG) and nerve conduction studies to identify and locate nerve damage.

-The providers at the University Pain Medicine Center create customized treatment plans to relieve your pain and address the underlying cause.
+The providers at the University Pain and Spine Center create customized treatment plans to relieve your pain and address the underlying cause.
 They collaborate with your vascular health specialist to implement treatments and lifestyle adjustments to enhance your circulatory health.

 Your provider might recommend treatments like cold laser therapy, trigger point injections, and physical therapy.
 They might also suggest nerve blocks, radiofrequency ablation, or spinal cord stimulation to alleviate nerve pain.

-If you have PVD-related pain and are looking for expert treatment, call University Pain Medicine Center or make an appointment online today.
+If you have PVD-related pain and are looking for expert treatment, call University Pain and Spine Center or make an appointment online today.